BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 The right probiotic for you may contain one or more selected microbial strains.
 Taking a probiotic daily before and during your trip can prepare your gut for traveling.

 Aside from putting a break on your sightseeing plans, traveler's diarrhea can also lead to long-term health challenges that can become difficult to overcome.
-According to a meta-analysis published in Gastroenterology in 2017, travel diarrhea can add significantly to the risk of post-inflammatory IBS (PI-IBS).
-Approximately 1% of affected individuals have diarrhea that persists for longer than a month.
+According to a meta-analysis published in Gastroenterology14 in 2017, travel diarrhea can add significantly to the risk of post-inflammatory IBS (PI-IBS).
+Approximately 1% of affected individuals1 have diarrhea that persists for longer than a month.

 The advantage of taking daily probiotics lies in the development of your gut bacteria to maintain a healthy balance between pathogens and beneficial bacteria that will support your digestive system.